West Melbourne, Florida: Potable water

 In 2017, West Melbourne residents were still purchasing their water from the utility owned by the neighboring City of Melbourne.
 It cost slightly over 1.1 cents per gallon, for a consumer of 3000 USgal monthly.
 The city owns its underground network of conduits.

 Recreation

-On the fifth of January 2016, the Space Coast Field of Dreams opened to the public in the West Melbourne Community Park.
+In January 2016, the Space Coast Field of Dreams opened to the public in the West Melbourne Community Park.
+In 2019, management of the Space Coast Field of Dreams's programs and operations was transferred to the City of West Melbourne.